Lovel-web/RelaxShopping-/SETUP_GUIDE.md

-# Zeezy Pro - Quick Setup Guide for Non-Technical Users
+# RelaxShopping - Quick Setup Guide for Non-Technical Users

 This guide will help you set up and deploy Zeezy Pro step by step.